 Virden Review, 1957-1970 compiled by Jean L. Whiteford and Edith A. M. Moody, Virden Town Council, 1970, pages 214-215.

 Virden West topographic map, 62F/15 West, Edition 1, Series A743 [Archives of Manitoba].

-We thank Linda Pearn for providing information used here.
+We thank Linda Pearn and Shelley Johnston-Frith for providing additional information used here.

 This page was prepared by Gordon Goldsborough.